 Stuffed Squash with Quinoa Cranberries and Kale

-My notes: If you want to keep the carb intake lower, you can safely ignore the cranberries
+My notes: If you want to keep the carb intake lower, you can use fresh cranberries instead.

 My notes: Instead of the sugar, use 1 tablespoon of raw honey.
 If you really must add the sugar (which you don’t), add just 1 tablespoon instead of 3!